p4535992/foundryvtt-hidden-entity-links/README.md

 ## Known issue

 - I hate myself for this, but I could not find a way to update the elements on the sidebar to change the flag on the entities the method ui.sidebar.render (true); it should have worked, but that doesn't seem to be the case ... if anyone can find a solution let me know.
 FOR NOW YOU ARE FORCED TO REFRESH THE WEB PAGE.
+- When change the modules setting it's required (preferable) A REFRESH OF THE WEB PAGE.

 ## Features